Scholarships for international students in the UK

 As an international student studying in the UK, you'll be paying tuition fees substantially higher than home students.

-Although tuition fees in the UK are capped at £9,250 for domestic students, there's no cap for international students.
+Although they're capped at £9,250 for domestic students, there's no cap for international students.
 From the 2021/22 academic year onwards, this includes new EU students too.

 Fees are determined by the individual university and the course you're studying.
 For example, courses that involve expensive equipment and resources will generally cost more.